 5.)
 Alzheimer’s Disease

-Private research companies have been using shark antibodies to breach the brain-blood barrier in mice.
-The brain-blood barrier is a layer of cells around the cerebral blood vessels on the brain that make it difficult for toxins to breach.
+Private research companies have been using shark antibodies to breach the blood-brain barrier in mice.
+The blood-brain barrier is a layer of cells surrounding the cerebral blood vessels in the brain preventing the breaching of toxins.
 So far, they have successfully tested the technology in mice for both Alzheimer’s and Parkinson’s disease.
 Injecting shark antibodies into humans is still years away from being implemented, but human trials could start in as little as two years.